Sam-Seaberry/ROS_PointMapFiltering/README.md

-# ROS_PointMapFiltering
+# ROS_PointCloudFiltering
-filtering of a ROS pointmap with testing publisher and rviz lanuch file
+filtering of a ROS pointcloud2 with testing publisher and rviz lanuch file

 build steps:
 Add folder to ros workspace